-Investment in capital assets - Consists of capital assets, net of accumulated depreciation.
-There was no investment in capital assets at December 31, 2019 and 2018.

-Restricted - Consists of assets with externally placed constraints net of liabilities that will be liquidated from those assets.
-There was no restricted net position at December 31, 2019 and 2018.

-Unrestricted - Consists of all other net position that does not meet the definition of "investment in capital assets."
+- Investment in capital assets Consists of capital assets, net of accumulated depreciation.
+There was no investment in capital assets at December 31, 2020 and 2019. - Restricted Consists of assets with externally placed constraints net of liabilities that will be liquidated from those assets.
+There was no restricted net position at December 31, 2020 and 2019. - Unrestricted Consists of all other net position that does not meet the definitions of "investment in capital assets" or "restricted" described above.